 Because there is literally nothing better than chocolate and red meat, we’ve figured out how to combine two of Dad’s favorite foods into one tasty treat.
 OK, OK, while no actual steak is involved in the making of this dessert, any dad would love to get down on a gooey brownie shaped into a slab of beef.

-- For well done steaks: Use one box of brownie mix
+- For well-done steaks, 1 box brownie mix

-- For rare steaks: Use one box of brownie mix and add 8 ounces softened cream cheese and red food coloring to the mix before baking.
+- For rare steaks, 1 box brownie mix plus 8 ounces softened cream cheese and red food coloring added to the mix before baking

 - 16 ounces chocolate candy coating